College Application Process

 Meet With Your Counselor

 Your counselor is here for a reason, to help you!
 Your counselor is not going to seek you out to help you with your college search and application.
-If you have any questions regarding your post-high school plans, go set up a meeting with your counselor in the 2nd-floor counseling office.
+If you have any questions regarding your post-high school plans, go set up a meeting with your counselor in your floor office.
 Your counselor is the best resource to help you on your college journey.

 Compare and Contrast Choices